 The meaning of numbers can be different across cultures.
-The meanings could be auspicious or ominous.
+The spiritual meaning could be auspicious or ominous.
 The thing that should be considered is that some numbers that are considered unlucky in some countries are lucky in other countries.

 Giving Notice to Numbers

-When you have materials translated into other languages or your website localized, numerical conventions and measurements, including phone numbers, addresses, dates and time are covered in the localization process.
-But some difficulties can arise when the association of the numbers comes from superstitions, religion or mythology.
+When you have materials translated into other languages or your website localized, numerical conventions and measurements, including phone numbers, addresses, dates, and times are covered in the localization process.
+But some difficulties can arise when the association of the numbers comes from superstitions, religion, or mythology.
 The level of

 difficulty rises when you consider that some of the numbers may have favorable meanings in some countries but may not be encouraging to other nations.

 Meaning of Numbers in Other Cultures